 HOW COULD A GIRL LIKE THAT SIMPLY VANISH?

-When Charlie decides to research Lottie’s life for a school project, Charlie’s mom and her brother Jake warn her that Lottie must have perished.
-But the more Charlie uncovers clues about the past, the more she wonders: Could Lottie have somehow survived?
+When Charlie decides to research Lottie’s life for a school project, Charlie’s mom and brother Jake warn her that Lottie must have perished.
+But the more Charlie uncovers clues, the more she wonders: Could Lottie have somehow survived?

 KIRKUS REVIEWS: “A highly accessible and endearing historical mystery about a painful period of the past that still resonates in the contemporary landscape.